Estimated Reading Time: 4 Minutes

 Promotes tissue health*

 We've barely scratched the surface of how chlorella can support our health.
-It has so much more to offer, including nutrients such as beta-carotene and different amino acids.
+It offers much more, including nutrients such as beta-carotene and different amino acids.
 You can discover what else chlorella can do for you here.

 Here at Sun Chlorella, we only use a specific strain of chlorella, chlorella pyrenoidosa.
 It contains high levels of CGF, which supports tissue renewal and immune health.*